quakerpunk/gatsby-blog/content/blog/projects/index.md

 ## The Fortification of My New House

-Fortification is a strong word.
-No, we’re not talking machine gun turrets or boiling oil.
-We’re talking security cameras outside, air cleaning inside.
+Fortification is a strong word, but given [events in early 2020](covid-chronicles), it’s appropriate.
+Now I’m not trying to turn our happy home into a prepper’s bunker, but we are talking security cameras outside and a comfortable environment inside, along with some other creature comforts:

-Do we invest in a whole house backup generator?
+- The missus is interested in a whole house backup generator.
+Do we invest in that?

-Do we invest in solar cells?
+- Our neighbor has a solar cell array.
+Do we invest in that?

-Do I slap a UV light on the air intake of our A/C units?
+- Do I slap a UV light on the air intake of our A/C units?
+It kills germs.

 ## Writing Gooder with 1Writer